ArturoSer/Recipe-Roulette/README.md

 ## User Story
  As an adventurous homecook,
- I want help choosing exciting dinner and cocktail recipes so I can cook something new
+ I want help choosing exciting meal and cocktail recipes so I can cook something new

 ## Instalation